thomasaarholt/prism-em.github.io/installation.md

 ## Operating System Specific Comments
 These are some various quirks you may want to be aware of, depending on your OS
 ####Windows
 * When installing FFTW, be sure to create the .lib files as described [in the FFTW documentation.](http://www.fftw.org/install/windows.html).
 You will then set `FFTW_INCLUDE_DIR` to the directory containing "fftw3.h", and `FFTW_LIBRARY` to the path to "libfftw3f-3.lib".
-The "f" after fftw3 indicates single-precision, which is the default in PRISM.
-If you are compiling with `PRISM_ENABLE_DOUBLE_PRECISION=1` then this will be ""libfftw3-3.lib" instead.
+The "f" after fftw3 indicates single-precision, which is the default in *Prismatic*.
+If you are compiling with `PRISMATIC_ENABLE_DOUBLE_PRECISION=1` then this will be ""libfftw3-3.lib" instead.

 ## Enabling GPU support

-To enable GPU support, set the CMake variable `PRISM_ENABLE_GPU=1`.
-You must have the CUDA toolkit installed and the appropriate paths setup as described [in the CUDA documentation](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/#post-installation-actions) so that CMake may find `nvcc` and the necessary libraries to build/run PRISM.
+To enable GPU support, set the CMake variable `PRISMATIC_ENABLE_GPU=1`.
+You must have the CUDA toolkit installed and the appropriate paths setup as described [in the CUDA documentation](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/#post-installation-actions) so that CMake may find `nvcc` and the necessary libraries to build/run *Prismatic*.

 ## Enabling the GUI

-To build the GUI from source, you must install [Qt5](https://www.qt.io) and set the CMake variable `PRISM_ENABLE_GUI=1`.
+To build the GUI from source, you must install [Qt5](https://www.qt.io) and set the CMake variable `PRISMATIC_ENABLE_GUI=1`.
 I find that CMake sometimes has trouble automatically finding Qt5, and at configuration time may complain about being unable to find packages such as `Qt5Widgets`.
 An easy solution is to follow CMake's suggestion and set `CMAKE_PREFIX_PATH=/path/to/Qt5` where `/path/to/Qt5` should be replaced with the path on your machine.
 For example,